strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 >
 >Anytime you find yourself lost or in an invalid state, please run the included
 >[`clean` script](./sample-configs/clean) (ie. `./sample-configs/clean`) to
->reset the application to it's initial state.
+>reset the application to it's initial state (the script removes all files in
+>the project root and shuts down `strong-pm`).
 Then run any install script to
 >get bring the project back to the desired step (ie. `./sample-configs/step-1/install`).

 You can run any step of this tutorial by executing it's corresponding *install*